Far Eastern University: Admissions Building

 Inaugurated in 1940, the Admissions Building is the mirror image of the Architecture & Fine Arts Building.
 The building was initially used by the Girls' High School, and in 1983, became home to the Institute of Medicine.
-In the early 2000s, served as the FEU-East Asia College (FEU-EAC) Main Building.
-In 2015, the building has been renovated and returned to FEU Manila, renamed as the Main Building.
-Today, the building hosts the Office of the University Registrar, the Admissions and Financial Assistance Office, Alumni Relations Office, various computer laboratories, and education technology offices.
+In the early 2000s, it served as the FEU-East Asia College (FEU-EAC) Main Building.
+In 2015, the building has been renovated and returned to FEU Manila, renamed as the Admissions Building.
+Today, the building houses the Office of the University Registrar, Admissions and Financial Assistance Office, Alumni Relations Office, various computer laboratories, and education technology offices.

 Architecture and Fine Arts Building

 The building is one of the twin edifices flanking the Administration Building.
 It is the third building designed by Arch.
 Antonio Sr., also in the Art Deco Style.
 Constructed in 1941, it used to house the Boys' High School, which was originally in the basic education program of the university.
 It also used to house the Law and Nursing programs before being handed to the Institute of Architecture and Fine Arts.